behavioral-data/reddit_values_surveys_public/docs/index.md

 We make anonymized responses from the quantitative survey public to support future research.
 Details and downloads for this dataset are available [here](quant_survey.md).

+# Dataset

+We make anonymized responses from the [quantitative survey](quant_survey.md) public to support future research.
+Details and downloads for this dataset are available [here](quant_survey.md).

 # Papers

 ### [Making Online Communities 'Better': A Taxonomy of Community Values on Reddit](https://arxiv.org/pdf/2109.05152.pdf)